Fantom-foundation/consensus-rough-notes/Consensus-schema.md

 Visibilis
 ==
-An event becomes Visibilis when the of its creator flag table becomes equal to the number of peers in the network.
+An event becomes Visibilis when the size of its creator flag table becomes equal to the number of peers in the network.
 Once an event becomes Visibilis on the current node, the current node executes frame finalisation procedure.

 Frame number
 ==